 CACs vary with regard to who conducts the forensic interview, but the role must be fulfilled by a selected, supervised, and appropriately trained professional.
 In addition, every attempt must be made to provide a child the opportunity to speak about what may have happened to them in the language they are most comfortable.
-River Bridge's Program Director, Kat Stenguist leads our team of Forensic Interviewers including Tina Thompson, a part-time empolyee of River Bridge, Dina Prieto with Basalt Police Department (bilingual/Spanish interviewer), Anna Ramirez with (bilingual/Spanish interviewer), Carobdale PD Linda Consuegra (bilingual/Spanishinterviewer), Sandy Soltzfus of Glenwood Springs PD, and Megan Alstatt with Colorado Bureau of Investigations.
+River Bridge's Program Director, Kat Stenquist leads our team of Forensic Interviewers including Tina Thompson, a part-time empolyee of River Bridge, Dina Prieto with Basalt Police Department (bilingual/Spanish interviewer), Anna Ramirez with the Town of Carobdale (bilingual/Spanish interviewer), Linda Consuegra of Aspen PD (bilingual/Spanishinterviewer), and Megan Alstatt with Colorado Bureau of Investigations.
 We are very appreciative of our partner agencies for providing these services in-kind to River Bridge.
 Our forensic interviewers have initial and ongoing formal forensic interviewer training and attend regular Peer Reviews to continue their education and better their skills.